modeset/-deprecated-utensils/WIP.md

 - Turn into engine with generators

 ## Bugs
-- Clicking a link with an `href=#this` seems to bubble when it shouldn't
 - Weird bug on some of the button group testing around deactivation
+- checkbox togglable groups and togglable targets should have the pointer when activated